Take advantage of our mailing list to get exclusive offers and notifications before the crowd.

 Initial deposit to hold your space in this course is $750.00

-This is the first year of a 2-year program of study in Chinese herbal medicine.
-The course is appropriate for licensed acupuncture practitioners and 3rd year acupuncture students, or for herbalists seeking to review and deepen their diagnostic skills and increase the clinical effectiveness of their herbal treatment.
+This course is appropriate for licensed acupuncture practitioners and 3rd year acupuncture students, or for herbalists seeking to review and deepen their diagnostic skills and increase the clinical effectiveness of their herbal treatment.
 Classes are small in order to encourage questions, discussion, and a mentorship style education.

 Basic materia medica and formulas are covered with emphasis on real clinical case application and a patient centered perspective.
 Single herbs and formulas are taught together in an integrated system along with attention to deepening diagnostic skills and pattern discrimination.

 Cindy Micleu will be teaching the core formulas and herbs in year 1 of this program.
 She brings 35 years of clinical practice experience, and 25+ years of teaching Chinese medicine.
 In year 2, guest instructors will teach some weekend modules, bringing depth, insight and experience to their particular areas of specialty.

 “The Jade Institute herb course continues to be the best investment in my practice since acupuncture school.
 Cindy Micleu is a teacher of the rarest quality— challenging, clear, deeply caring of both the integrity & practice of TCM, as well as students’ integration of the material.
 Even with the myriad details there are to absorb, involving individual herb functions and their synergistic relationships in formulas, she manages to keep it totally engaging and manageable.
 The body of knowledge I gained still surprises me.
 Small classroom discussions allow a deep understanding that can be utilized in clinic right away.
 Incredibly helpful for the honing of diagnostic skills, and visiting lecturers who, like Cindy, are the leaders in our field.
 This is an extremely special opportunity to learn from the generation of practitioners who made Chinese Medicine in the West what it is today!!” – Briana Healy, L.Ac.
 Class of 2015-7